hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-hlm-cloud.md

 5. Update cloud template json files:

 	a.
-Modify the `serverConfig.json` with the IP address of the PXE eth1 interface of the cloud nodes
+Modify the `nodes.json` file to configure the IP address of the PXE eth1 interface of the cloud nodes

 	b.
-Modify the `environmentConfig.json` file to add details of CLM network:

-		Example:

-		"cidr": "192.168.101.0/24",
-		"start-address": "192.168.101.100"

-	**IMPORTANT**: The Helion Configuration Processor assigns the first address of the CLM address range to itself for serving python and debian repositories.
-Make sure that you set the first IP address of the CLM range for the `eth2` (CLM) address of the HLM node.
+Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.

+	* The three controller nodes should have CLM, CAN, EXT, BLS on eth0 and TUL on eth1.

+	* The two compute nodes should have CLM, EXT, BLS on eth0 and TUL on eth1.

 	c.
-Modify the `ccp-1x3-as.json` file to set the number of controllers on the plane to 2.
+Modify `lnet-control-data.json` to configure the details of desired logical networks that have mapping to `environmentConfig.json` file.

-		"member-count": 2, //number of controllers on the plane

 	d.
+Modify the `ccp-1x3-as.json` file to set the number of controllers on the plane to 3.

+		"member-count": 3, //number of controllers on the plane

-Modify the `definition.json` file to set the number of computes in the resource pool to 1.
+	e.
+Modify the `definition.json` file to set the number of computes in the resource pool to 2.

-		"count": 1, //number of computes in the resource pool.
+		"count": 2, //number of computes in the resource pool.

-6. Edit the logical network and environment configuration JSON files to represent the network configuration.

-7. Run the Helion Configuration Processor on the configuration files you have modified:
+6. Run the Helion Configuration Processor on the configuration files you have modified:

 		cd <cloudname>
 		hcfgproc -d definition.json